h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 **Note**: You can activate multiple transformers simultaneously to allow the selection of multiple options.

 Other settings exist to configure the **Image Vectorizer transformer,** but we will not cover all of them for this tutorial.
 Though, we will discuss the other settings in future tutorials.
-For now, please refer to the Driverless AI documentation [here](https://docs.h2o.ai/driverless-ai/latest-stable/docs/userguide/expert_settings/image_settings.html#image-settings) for more details on the pre-define settings used in our first experiment.
+For now, please refer to the Driverless AI documentation [here](https://docs.h2o.ai/driverless-ai/latest-stable/docs/userguide/expert_settings/image_settings.html#image-settings) for more details on the predefined settings used in our first experiment.

 On the point of how our model performed with the auto default settings for **Embeddings Transformer without Fine-tuning**, one can observe the following:

-The validation score for the final pipeline is RMSE = 4058.833 +/- 154.7854
+The validation score for the final pipeline model is RMSE = 4058.833 +/- 154.7854

 - Note: "Root Mean Square Error (RMSE) is the standard deviation of the residuals (prediction errors).